PixelMister/Pokengine/docs/Utilities/cheat-sheet.md

-# Kyledove's jCoad Cheat Sheet
+# Kyledove's Cheat Sheet

-Over the years, Kyledove has compiled a handy collection of code to speed up your region creation workflows.
-This quick reference page provides code snippets, that you can copy and paste directly into an object.
-If you're looking for detailed explanations, please refer to the more detailed **How-To Guides**.
+Over the years, I’ve compiled a handy collection of code snippets to speed up my workflow.
+Feel free to use them too!
+This page is meant for quick reference - if you're looking for detailed explanations, please refer to the more detailed **How-To Guides**.
 A basic understanding of jCoad is assumed.

-## Non Player Characters

-### Quick NPC
+### NPC
 ```json
 %random%=npc()
 %random%.msg()